-Managing the aging bridge, which the port has owned since 1950, has become progressively more expensive as the port eyes $51 million in capital costs over the next 30 years.
+Managing the aging bridge, which the port has owned since 1950, has become progressively more expensive as the port eyes $51 million in capital and repair costs over the next 15 years.

 Revenue from the toll increase will go solely toward the port’s Bridge Repair and Replacement Fund.

 “As much as we have to assume that the bridge is there, we also have to proceed with equal vigor on replacement efforts,” McElwee said.

 For years, local jurisdictions have gauged the expensive concept of replacing the bridge, a $250 million-plus price tag.

 Leadership on a new bridge remains unclear, but legislative action pushed the replacement effort forward.
 Two 2017 Oregon House bills called for, respectively, $5 million for a pre-development study of replacing the bridge, and clarifying the port’s ability to take on public-private partnerships.

 When costs rise at the Hood River Bridge, electronic tolling will offer a half-price discount, the plan states.